August 17, 2023

 Brandon Wickwire

-Brandon Wickwire started designing websites in 1995 at the age of 15.
+Brandon Wickwire started designing websites in 1995.
 Over the years, his expertise has grown as web-based languages have expanded.
 By 2007, he started using WordPress and by 2011 was designing exclusively using the WordPress platform.
 Brandon was head organizer for the 2018 WordCamp, in Peoria Illinois.
 He achieved a Professional WordPress Administrator certification in early 2020.
-Brandon holds a Bachelor's degree in Family and Consumer Science - Interior and Environmental Design from Illinois State University, a discipline that has found resonance in his approach to website planning.
-With MWC Advertising, Brandon works with and maintains a variety of our digital assets including websites, apps, streams, and podcasts.
+Brandon holds a Bachelor's degree in Family and Consumer Science - Interior and Environmental Design from Illinois State University, a discipline that still has influence on his approach to website planning.
+With MWC Advertising, Brandon works with and maintains a variety of our digital assets including websites for both clients and our stations, apps, streams, and podcasts.